CERT/CC

 [--temp-directory=DIR_PATH] [--buffer-size=SIZE]

-[--compression-method=COMP_METHOD] [--output-path=PATH]
+[--compression-method=COMP_METHOD] [--print-filenames]

 DESCRIPTION

-rwdedupe reads SiLK Flow records from the files named on the command line or from the standard input.
+rwdedupe reads SiLK Flow records from one or more input sources.
 Records that appear in the input file(s) multiple times will only appear in the output stream once; that is, duplicate records are not written to the output.
 The SiLK Flows are written to the file specified by the --output-path switch or to the standard output when the --output-path switch is not provided and the standard output is not connected to a terminal.

 By default, rwdedupe will consider one record to be a duplicate of another when all the fields in the records match exactly.
 From another point on view, any difference in two records results in both records appearing in the output.
 Note that all means every field that exists on a SiLK Flow record.
-The complete list of fields is specified in the description of --ignore-fields in the OPTIONS section below.
+The complete list of fields is specified in the description of --ignore-fields in the "OPTIONS" section below.

 To have rwdedupe ignore fields in the comparison, specify those fields in the --ignore-fields switch.
 When --ignore-fields=FIELDS is specified, a record is considered a duplicate of another if all fields except those in FIELDS match exactly. rwdedupe will treat FIELDS as being identical across all records.
 Put another way, if the only difference between two records is in the FIELDS fields, only one of those records will be written to the output.

-The --packets-delta, --bytes-delta, --stime-delta and --duration-delta switches allow for ``fuzziness'' in the input.
+The --packets-delta, --bytes-delta, --stime-delta and --duration-delta switches allow for "fuzziness" in the input.
 For example, if --stime-delta=NUM is specified and the only difference between two records is in the sTime fields, and the fields are within NUM milliseconds of each other, only one record will be written to the output.

+By default, the temporary files are stored in the /tmp directory.
 Because of the sizes of the temporary files, it is strongly recommended that /tmp not be used as the temporary directory, and rwdedupe will print a warning when /tmp is used.
 To modify the temporary directory used by rwdedupe, provide the --temp-directory switch, set the SILK_TMPDIR environment variable, or set the TMPDIR environment variable.

 OPTIONS